Display resolution standards: (SXGA)

 Super XGA (SXGA) is a standard monitor resolution of pixels.
 This display resolution is the "next step" above the XGA resolution that IBM developed in 1990.

 The resolution is not the standard 4:3 aspect ratio, instead it is a 5:4 aspect ratio (1.25:1 instead of 1.3̅:1).
 A standard 4:3 monitor using this resolution will have rectangular rather than square pixels, meaning that unless the software compensates for this the picture will be distorted, causing circles to appear elliptical.

 SXGA is the most common native resolution of 17-inch and 19-inch LCD monitors.
 An LCD monitor with SXGA native resolution will typically have a physical 5:4 aspect ratio, preserving a 1:1 pixel aspect ratio.

-Sony manufactured a 17-inch CRT monitor with a 5:4 aspect ratio designed for this resolution.
-It was sold under the Apple brand name.

 SXGA is also a popular resolution for cell phone cameras, such as the Motorola Razr and most Samsung and LG phones.
 Although having been taken over by newer UXGA (2.0-megapixel) cameras, the 1.3-megapixel was the most common around 2007.